We are happy to announce that the 2017 edition will take place in the Château de Giez, a private castle near the town of Yverdon-les-Bains.

 Why a Duo Course?

 Every aspect of professional life includes playing with others.
-Many professors have commented on the relative inexperience that hochschule violin students have in playing with piano – something which should in fact be a cornerstone of any training.
+Many professors have commented on the relative inexperience that university-level violin students have in playing with piano – something which should in fact be a cornerstone of any training.

 For the piano, the profession of accompanying has risen to one of being an active partner and musical collaborator, requiring a finer set of listening and technical skills from playing solo or even chamber music.
 This is reflected in the rising number of courses being offered at Master’s levels as well as the rise of duo participation in chamber music competitions.

-Having met in Pierre Amoyal’s class, we realized immediately that we each had training and professional experience in three continents: the USA (Eastman School of Music, Peabody Conservatory of Music, Ravinia and Music Academy of the West Festivals), the UK (Yehudi Menuhin School of Music, Chetham’s School of Music), as well as in Europe (close work with Pierre Amoyal, Boris Kushnir and Renaud Capuçon).
-Both having had a strong interest in teaching from the outset – Silvia received a Wingate Scholarship to start coaching duos at the Royal College of Music as a Junior Fellow and Yuuki was invited to teach at Verbier Amateur Week – we both felt an immediate connection in terms of teaching styles and, most vitally, the concept of the duo as the very core of chamber music.
+Having met in Pierre Amoyal’s class, we realized immediately that we each had training and professional experience on both continents: the USA (Eastman School of Music, Peabody Conservatory of Music, Ravinia and Music Academy of the West Festivals), the UK (Yehudi Menuhin School of Music, Chetham’s School of Music), as well as in Europe (close work with Pierre Amoyal, Boris Kuschnir and Renaud Capuçon).
+Both having had a strong interest in teaching from the outset – Silvia received a Wingate Scholarship to start coaching duos at the Royal College of Music as a Junior Fellow and Yuuki was invited to teach at Verbier Festival Amateur Week – we both felt an immediate connection in terms of teaching styles and, most vitally, the concept of the duo as the very core of chamber music.

 We would like to combine the more analytical approach of North American teaching – where every aspect of duo playing is broken down, defined and calibrated – with the style and panache of European performance.